 When it comes to end of week or end of month reports, a POS inventory system allows you to monitor stock and costs at the click of a button.
-You can see the cost of goods sold (COGS) for all your products and services, and even drill down into specific products to scrutinise profitability.
+You can see the cost of goods sold (COGS) for all your products and services, and even drill down into specific products to scrutinise their profitability.

-Some POS inventory systems go one step further, letting you add your usual suppliers to the system and allowing you to set up automatic alerts and reorders for products that hit low stock levels.
+Typical reports from POS inventory systems are frequently comprehensive.
+In fact, some POS inventory systems go one step further, letting you add your usual suppliers to the system and allowing you to set up automatic alerts and reorders for products that hit low stock levels.

 How POS systems help manage payroll and staff costs